vseth1027/AudioVisualizer/DEVELOPMENT.md

 4/22/2018
 - Added image representation for the centroid.
 It is interesting to note that the circle image representation for the centroid attribute is almost exactly opposite of those for power and rms.
 - Started researching ways to allow the user to specify files for the graphics.
-    - Problem: How does one calcluate the sample rate and buffer size for an audio file (WAV or mp3)?
+    - Problem: How does one calcluate the sample rate, buffer size, and number of channels for an audio file (WAV or mp3)?
+        - I can use a getter method for the sample rate and number of channels.
+        - Buffer size problem is preventing the program from being able to take any input file.